Dark Matter-admixed Rotating White Dwarfs as Peculiar Compact Objects: Results

 \subsection{SGRs and AXPs}

-As pointed out by \citet{2013ApJ...762..117B}, massive, fast (rigidly) rotating, and highly magnetized WDs are candidates for soft gamma-ray repeaters (SGRs) and anomalous X-ray pulsars (AXPs) \citep{2012PASJ...64...56M}.
-These high-energy objects were observed to have rotation periods $2 \lesssim P \lesssim 12$ s.
-However, the fact that an ordinary WD rotating with a period of $2$ s would be close to the Chandrasekhar limit casts doubts on whether these peculiar rotators could be stable-rotating ordinary WDs. \\
+\citet{2013ApJ...762..117B} pointed out that massive, fast (rigidly) rotating, and highly magnetized WDs are candidates for soft gamma-ray repeaters (SGRs) and anomalous X-ray pulsars (AXPs) \citep{2012PASJ...64...56M}.
+These high-energy objects have rotation periods of $2 \lesssim P \lesssim 12$ s.
+However, the fact that an ordinary WD rotating with a period of $2$ s would be close to the Chandrasekhar limit casts doubts on whether these peculiar rotators could be stable-rotating, ordinary WDs. \\

-To further investigate this issue, we follow \citet{2013ApJ...762..117B} to compute the $\omega$ - $J$ relations for a pure NM, rigidly-rotating WD and show them in the upper-left panel of Figure \ref{fig:omegaj}.
-In the same figure, we show constant density boundaries for catastrophic events that could be experienced by a WD: 1. core ignition (SNe, $\rho_{\text{SNe}} = 2 \times 10^{9}$ gcm$^{-3}$), 2. core electron capture (EC, $\rho_{\text{EC}} = 10^{10}$ gcm$^{-3}$), and 3. inverse beta decay (IBD, $\rho_{\beta} = 1.37 \times 10^{11}$ gcm$^{-3}$ for cold Fermi gas EOS), beyond which no stable WD would exist \citep{2013ApJ...762..117B, 1983bhwd.book.....S}.
-Fast rotators with $\omega > 1$ s$^{-1}$ are close to the SNe boundaries, which is consistent with our expectation.
+To further investigate this issue, we follow \citet{2013ApJ...762..117B} to compute the $\omega - J$ relations for a pure NM, rigidly-rotating WD and show them in the upper-left panel of Figure \ref{fig:omegaj}.
+In the same figure, we show constant density boundaries for catastrophic events that a WD could experience: 1. core ignition (SNe, $\rho_{\text{SNe}} = 2 \times 10^{9}$ g cm$^{-3}$), 2. core electron capture (EC, $\rho_{\text{EC}} = 10^{10}$ g cm$^{-3}$), and 3. inverse beta decay (IBD, $\rho_{\beta} = 1.37 \times 10^{11}$ g cm$^{-3}$ for cold Fermi gas EOS), beyond which no stable WD would exist \citep{2013ApJ...762..117B, 1983bhwd.book.....S}\footnote{We note that $\rho_{\text{SNe}}$, $\rho_{\text{EC}}$, and $\rho_{\beta}$ might vary according to the micro-physical model assumed.
+Nonetheless, we quote their canonical values to understand the evolution of massive WDs qualitatively.}.
+Fast rotators with $\omega > 1$ s$^{-1}$ are close to the SNe boundaries, which is consistent with our expectations.
 We define the critical rotation periods $P_{\rm Crit}$ for SNe, EC, and IBD as the Keplerian rotation period for a rigidly-rotating WD right at the corresponding central density.
 We show these values for the pure NM model in the first column of Table \ref{tab:minperiod}.
 We observe that $P_{\text{Crit}}^{\text{SNe}} = 2.307$ s.
 Therefore, any SGRs or AXPs that are deemed to be consistent with a pure NM WD and with $2 \lesssim P \lesssim 2.307$ s would be near- to super-Chandrasekhar WDs ($\sim 1.45 - 1.48$ $M_{\odot}$) lying in the core ignition region.
-This is shown in the left panel of Figure \ref{fig:fastwd} as a white band.
-The most massive WD discovered so far has a mass of $1.365$ $M_{\odot}$ \citep{Caiazzo2021}.
-There are also some unconfirmed super-Chandrasekhar WDs with mass $\gtrsim 1.46$ $M_{\odot}$ discovered in some astronomical surveys \citep{https://doi.org/10.48550/arxiv.1610.00986}.
-Therefore, the expected mass of a WD being a rapidly-rotating AXP/SGR would be challenging the well-established data. \\
+This is shown in the left panel of Figure \ref{fig:fastwd} as a white band. \\